-Each year, the Chief Executive Officer reviews with the Compensation Committee a subjective assessment of the Named Executive Officers.
-In addition, the Compensation Committee undertakes an annual comprehensive review of the Chief Executive Officer's performance.
-The chair of the Compensation Committee discusses the results of the review with the full board in executive session.
-Factors considered during the evaluation include the Chief Executive Officer's strategic vision and leadership, execution of our business strategy and achievement of our business goals.
+Each year, the Chief Executive Officer assesses the Named Executive Officers and provides feedback to the Compensation Committee.
+In addition, the Compensation Committee evaluates the Chief Executive Officer's performance on an annual basis.
+The Compensation Committee chair discusses the results of the evaluation with the full board in executive session.
+During the evaluation, the board considers the Chief Executive Officer's strategic vision and leadership, execution of UPS's business strategy and achievement of business goals.
 Other factors include the Chief Executive Officer's ability to make long-term decisions that create competitive advantage, and overall effectiveness as a leader and role model.